-The exhibition titled The coloured truth – Art crime in Finland presents the key incidents of art crime committed in Finland and the related police investigations.
+The exhibition titled The coloured truth – Art crime in Finland presents the key incidents of art crime committed in Finland and the related investigations conducted by the police.

 The visitors have an opportunity to see counterfeit copies of work by artists such as Gallen-Kallela, Schjerfbeck, Picasso and Léger.
 All works are now part of the National Police Museum's collections.
 Originally, they were confiscated in connection with a pre-trial investigation and handed over to the state as instruments of crime.